Last Updated on October 9, 2022 by Barry Gray

-- Step 7: Flip the axe and repeat steps 1-6.
+- Step 7: Flip the axe and repeat steps 1 to 6.

 How to Sharpen an Axe with a Whetstone

-Here is how to go about it:
+With that said, here’s how to go about it:

-- Step 1: Secure the axe.
+- Step 1: Secure your axe

 - Step 4: Use circular motions to rub the stone against the edge.
 Move the whetstone from one side to the other while applying gentle pressure.

-- Step 5: Repeat steps 1-4 on the other edge.
+- Step 5: Repeat steps 1 to 4 on the other edge of the axe.

 - Step 7: Use a finer whetstone for more refined, razor-sharp edges.